My name’s Claire, and I’m a 25-year-old explorer with a desire to see the world.

 My wanderlust started at a young age, and has only grown; I’m obsessed with planning trips, working out how I’m going to be able to afford them, and then getting away and doing them.
 I’m a planner by nature, and there’s nothing I love more than creating an itinerary based on what I’ve read about a place.

 But, a couple of years back, I started getting more and more into sustainability.
-This is when I hit a bump in the road; everything I read said the easiest way to travel sustainably was not to travel.
-That travelling not only wrecks the environment, but globalization ruins local cultures, and basically by travelling we’re sending the world in a downward spiral.
+This is when I hit a bump in the road; lots of things I read hinted at how damaging travel could be for both the environment and local cultures.

 There had to be a way I could work out compromising the two.
 To find a way we could explore and see the world, while living sustainably.